Healthy Homes Assessment Paremata

 Home Assessments Paremata for Rental Properties

-There are a variety of things you should look for when conducting the house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are a variety of things you should look for when conducting a home evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+The most common are:

-The repercussions of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can have a significant impact for property owners and landlords.
-For expert assistance, get in touch today to schedule your rental properties home assessment.
+The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of the tenant solutions ruling can be significant for property owners and landlords.
+For specialist advice, call today to schedule your rental properties home evaluation.

 home assessments for rental properties